dotnet/android/Documentation/project-docs/AssemblyStores.md

 Individual fields have the following meanings:

-  - `data_offset`: offset of the assembly image data from the beginning of the blob file
+  - `data_offset`: offset of the assembly image data from the beginning of the store file
   - `data_size`: number of bytes of the image data
-  - `debug_data_offset`: offset of the assembly's debug data from the beginning of the blob file.
+  - `debug_data_offset`: offset of the assembly's debug data from the beginning of the store file.
 A value of `0` indicates there's no debug data for this assembly.
   - `debug_data_size`: number of bytes of debug data.
 Can be `0` only if `debug_data_offset` is `0`
-  - `config_data_offset`: offset of the assembly's config file data from the  beginning of the blob file.
+  - `config_data_offset`: offset of the assembly's config file data from the  beginning of the store file.
 A value of `0` indicates there's no config file data for this assembly.
   - `config_data_size`: number of bytes of config file data.
 Can be `0` only if `config_data_offset` is `0`

-## Index blob
+## Index store

-Each application will contain exactly one blob with a global index - two tables with assembly name hashes.
-All the other blobs **do not** contain these tables.
+Each application will contain exactly one store with a global index - two tables with assembly name hashes.
+All the other stores **do not** contain these tables.
 Two hash tables are necessary because hashes for 32-bit and 64-bit devices are different.